iPhone 13 vs iPhone 12: what are the differences?

 iPhone 13 vs iPhone 12 in detail

-On reveal day, Apple was particularly proud of the iPhone 13’s new A15 Bionic chip.
-It’s a new generation of chip that the company claims will make this the most efficient and powerful flagship iPhone ever.
+On reveal day, Apple was particularly proud of the iPhone 13's new A15 Bionic chip and in testing we found it made the user experience a smooth one.
+The A15 Bionic is a new generation of chip that makes this the most efficient and powerful flagship iPhone ever.
 During the reveal of the phone, Kaiann Drance made the bold claim that “there’s nothing in the world like this chip”.

 The interior of the iPhone 13 was re-designed to make space for new tech and a larger battery, paving the way for some interesting new features.
 These are discussed in more detail in the camera and battery life sections.
 Interestingly, the base level iPhone 13 comes with more storage than its predecessors – 128GB.

 It’s got fewer bells and whistles, but we found the iPhone 12 to be an impressive performer.
 In our reviewer’s full test, the A14 Bionic chip partnered well with the phone’s 4GB of RAM and delivered pleasing performance across the board.
 It also packed in more 5G bands than competitors and beat them on benchmarking tests with ease. iOS 14 is smooth and intuitive and makes the phone a breeze to use.